zlgesundheit/zlg-platform/README.md

-### Step 4 - Generate java classes / entitys for the building of compositions
+### (Optional) Step 4 - Generate java classes / entitys for the building of compositions

 Use some tool for that